-The increased intracellular calcium and ceramide related opening of the mitochondrial PT pore also lead to volume dysregulation of the mitochondria causing hyperosmolality of the matrix and expansion of the matrix space.
+The increase intracellular calcium and ceramide related opening of the mitochondrial PT also leads to volume dysregulation of the mitochondria causing hyperosmolality of the matrix and expansion of the matrix space.
 The outer membrane of the mitochondria ruptures and releases cytochrome C into the cytoplasm.
 This results in activation of caspase-3.
-Caspase-3 activation can cleave and inactivate P{21} involved in linking DNA duplication to cell division resulting in a polyploidal cell and oncogenesis.
+Caspase-3 can cleave and inactivate P{21} involved in linking DNA duplication to cell division resulting in a polyploidal cell and oncogenesis.

-Archaeal Digoxin and Regulation of Cell Division, Cell Proliferation and Neoplastic Transformation in Relation to Oncogenesis - Relation to Immune Activation
+Archaeal Digoxin and Regulation of Cell Division, cell Proliferation and Neoplastic Transformation in Relation to Multiple Myeloma - Relation to Immune Activation

 The archaeaon fructosoid contributes to fructolysis and immune activation.
 Fructose can contribute to induction of NFKB and immune activation.
 The archaeaon steroidelle synthesized digoxin induces NFKB producing immune activation.
-Increased intracellular calcium activates the calcium dependent calcineurin signal transduction pathway which can produce T-cell activation and secretion of interleukin-3, 4, 5, 6 and TNF alpha.
-This can explain the immune activation in Non-Hodgkin's lymphoma and paraneoplastic syndromes.
-Membrane Na^+ - K^+ ATPase inhibition can produce immune activation and is reported to increase CD_4/CD_8 ratios as exemplified by the action of lithium.
-Defective presentation of glycoprotein neuronal antigens to the CD_4 and CD_8 cell can explain the immune dysregulation and autoimmunity describe in paraneoplastic syndromes.
+Increased intracellular calcium activates the calcium dependent calcineurin signal transduction pathway which can produce T-cell activation and secretion of interleukin-6 and TNF alpha.
+Interleukin-6 can stimulate the growth of myeloma cells by functioning as an autocrine growth factor.
+IL-6 was found to induce in vitro of myeloma cells.
+Myeloma cells spontaneously produced IL-6 and expressed IL-6 receptor.
+This can explain the immune activation in multiple myeloma and related paraneoplastic syndromes like motor neuron disease.
+Membrane Na+-K+ ATPase inhibition can produce immune activation and is reported to increase CD4/CD8 ratios as exemplified by action of lithium.
+Defective presentation of glycoprotein neuronal antigens to the CD4 and CD8 cell can explain the immune dysregulation and autoimmunity describe in paraneoplastic syndromes.

-Thus the defective isoprenoid pathway can promote oncogenesis by the following mechanisms, (1) Altered calcium/magnesium ratios promoting ras oncogene activation and defective function of the P53 tumour suppressor gene, (2) Protein processing defect and defective presentation of tumour antigens and defective immunosurveillance.
+Archaeal Digoxin and Hemispheric Dominance in Relation to Multiple Myeloma processing defect and defective presentation of tumour antigens and defective immunosurveillance.
 This can also lead to defective contact inhibition.
-Defective processing of viral glycoprotein antigens and their presentation can lead to viral persistence and oncogenesis, (3) Mitochondrial defect and free radical generation.
-This also leads to caspase-3 activation and cleaving of P21 protein which couples cell division to DNA duplication, (4) Intracellular magnesium depletion can produce defective phosphorylation of MAP (microtubule associated proteins) resulting in microtubule related spindle fibre dysfunction and cellular polyploidy and aneuploidy, (5) Digoxin related tryptophan/tyrosine transport defect leading to increase in neurotransmitters that promote cell proliferation (nicotine and serotonin) and decrease in neurotransmitters that inhibits cell proliferation (dopamine and noradrenaline).
-This also leads to quinolinic acid related cachexia and immunoproliferation, and (6) Increased production of famesyl phosphate leading to farnesylation of ras oncogene and its activation.
+Defective processing of viral glycoprotein antigens and their presentation can lead to viral persistance and oncogenesis, (iii) Mitochondrial defect and free radical generation.
+This also leads to caspase-3 activation and cleaving of P21 protein which couples cell division to DNA duplication, (iv) Intracellular magnesium depletion can produce defective phosphorylation of MAP (microtubule associated proteins) resulting in microtubule related spindle fibre dysfunction and cellular polyploidy and aneuploidy, (v) Digoxin related tryptophan / tyrosine transport defect leading to increase in neurotransmitters that promote cell proliferation (nicotine and serotonin) and decrease in neurotransmitters that inhibits cell proliferation (dopamine and noradrenaline).
+This also leads to quinolinic acid related cachexia and immunoproliferation, (vi) Increased production of farnesyl phosphate leading to farnesylation of ras oncogene and its activation.